Home breadcrumb back arrow Back to All Blog

 Once a contract is executed, the real work begins.

-You’ll then need to store it securely, track key dates and obligations, ensure compliance with its terms, and quickly find specific information when needed.
+You’ll need to store it securely, track key dates and obligations, ensure compliance with its terms, and quickly find specific information when needed.
+This is where a CLM earns its keep.

-A homeowners association in San Francisco, for example, lost control of their private street due to a $914 oversight in their compliance obligations, potentially costing them tens of thousands of dollars to rectify.
+And the cost of getting it wrong is real.
+A San Francisco homeowners association lost control of their private street due to a $914 oversight in their compliance obligations, potentially costing them tens of thousands of dollars to rectify.
 Or consider the ski resort management company that lost a lucrative 20-year lease because they missed a renewal deadline, resulting in millions of dollars in legal fees.

 These examples highlight the importance of effective post-signature contract management to unlock the full value of your contracts.

-• Automated reminders: Set up reminders for any key date, milestones, and obligations.
+With Automated Reminders: Set reminders for any key date, milestones, and obligations.
 Reminder emails go to the right people automatically.
-No one needs to maintain separate calendars or spreadsheets.xx
+No more separate calendars, sticky notes or surprises.

 The key is finding a CLM solution that strikes the right balance between functionality and ease of use.